Monkeyanator/personal-site/_posts/2018-07-20-initial-post.markdown

 > Drop by drop, pain which could not forget fell upon my heart, but in the throes if my despair, I found wisdom.
 > Master Oogway had come to me, in his turtle form, and delivered his timeless truths.
 I ate from the juicy mango of his knowledge until it was only a pit that remained in my shriveled and dripping hands.

 I honestly don't remember myself being *that* weird, but there it is.
-I definitely had an apter knowledge of CGI turtles, and probably knew more ActionScript back then.
+I definitely had an apter knowledge of CGI turtles, and knew more ActionScript back then.

 ### More relevant

-I'm rambling slightly, but I thought I'd situate this blog in the context of its predecessor.
+Never a bad idea to situate a thing in the context of its predecessor, and so there's the context.
 Since then I've gone to a few different colleges, had a few different jobs.
 I like to think I've learned a few things.
 I'm now deposited in a room in West Philadelphia, a few brick avenues from the Schuylkill.

 The point of this site: I have opinions, on tech and otherwise, and like to share them in some cases.
 Let this blog then handle those cases.